 There are three common chunking strategies:

 Fixed-size chunking — Split every N characters with overlap.
 Simple and predictable, but cuts mid-sentence.
+Works well for structured data like logs or CSVs where sentence boundaries don't matter much.

 Recursive chunking — Try splitting on paragraphs first, then sentences, then words.
 Keeps semantic coherence while respecting size limits.
 This is what LangChain uses internally, and it's what we'll build.